 Hair loss news first:

 — HairCell, yet another new startup in the hair loss world.
 This one wants to use a “bioelectric stimulator combined with a micro infusion pump”.
-Even if the vast majority of these new entrants end up as outright failures or even frauds, I have never seen such frenetic activity in the hair loss world as witnessed in the past several years.
+Even if the vast majority of these new entrants end up as outright failures or frauds, the frenetic new activity in the hair loss world is great.
 HairCell’s phase 1 clinical trials have not yet commenced.

-— HLT forum member “antydhtor” started an extremely interesting thread with a great title in March, and he updates it regularly.
-I only noticed the thread in June.
-Also, HLT forum member “jgray201” has a very interesting thread that he started in 2012, but updates every so often including several week s ago.
+— HLT forum member “jgray201” has a very interesting thread that he started in 2012, but updates every so often including several weeks ago.

-— A 2015 presentation on Kerastem by Dr. David Perez-Meza (who is located in Spain) was posted on an Italian hair loss site last month.
+— A 2015 presentation on Kerastem by Dr. David Perez-Meza from Spain was posted on an Italian hair loss site last month.
 Results in 6 patients showed an improvement in all, with an average 14 percent increase in hair count at 6 months.
-Not that great for the price people pay for this treatment unless results last for years I would think.
+Not that great for the price people pay for this treatment unless the results last for years.

-— The huge increase in men wanting to become women (MTF transsexuals) in the UK will lead to many interesting before and after transition photos of scalp hair regrowth via medication and/or transplants and/or castration.
-The huge increase in women wanting to become men (FTM transsexuals) is not so useful for our purposes.
+— A huge increase in men wanting to become women (MTF transsexuals) in the UK.
+This will lead to many interesting before and after MTF transition photos of scalp hair regrowth via medication, transplants and castration.
+The increase in women wanting to become men (FTM transsexuals) is not so useful for our purposes.

 — El Chapo going bald, although the link between stress and permanent hair loss is tenuous at best in my opinion.